 Treating the Pelvic Floor with Biofeedback

 Biofeedback is a powerful, evidence-based tool used to enhance awareness and control of the pelvic floor muscles.
-By providing real-time visual or auditory feedback, it allows patients to learn how to properly relax and activate these muscles—skills essential for both resolving dysfunction and building strength.
+By providing real-time visual or auditory feedback, patients learn how to properly relax and activate these muscles, skills essential for both resolving dysfunction and building strength.

 Dyssynergic Defecation